pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_text.rst

 :pyf:`PyTorch Frame` handles text columns by utilizing text embedding models, which can be pre-trained language models.
 We support two major options of utilizing text embedding models:

-(1) To pe-encode texts into embedding at the materialization stage (so that the model parameters are frozen during training stage)
+(1) To pe-encode texts into embeddings at the materialization stage (so that the model parameters are frozen during training stage)

 (2) To generate text embeddings during the training stage and finetune their model parameters.